Student Health and Safety

 SNAP educates students about nutrition, teaching them the basics of preparing meals that meet nutrition guidelines, how to read nutrition labels, nutrition strategies to boost your immune system, and providing information and resources on how to manage stress through diet, nutrition, and a healthy lifestyle.

-So ditch the instant noodles and microwaved dinners, and check out the resources available to you from the SNAP team.
 Healthy foods and a nutritious diet can be possible on a student budget, and our SNAP team is always ready to help show you how.